Self-Consistent Random Phase Approximation from Projective Truncation Approximation Formalism

-It is easy to prove that $(O_{\nu}|O_{\nu^{\prime}} ) = 0$ for $\lambda_{\nu} \neq \lambda_{\nu^{\prime}}$.
-For degenerate eigen-excitation operators, one can diagonalize their inner product sub-matrix to make them orthogonal to each other.
-We then obtain the following relations using Lehmann representation and the spectral theorem,
+Although $\{ O_{\nu} \}$ are the approximate eigen excitation operators, they are exactly orthogonal to each other.
+First, it is easy to prove that $(O_{\nu}|O_{\nu^{\prime}} ) = 0$ for $\lambda_{\nu} \neq \lambda_{\nu^{\prime}}$.
+Then, for degenerate eigen-excitation operators, one can diagonalize their inner product sub-matrix to make them orthogonal to each other.
+We can then write